-Process tracks, which are accessible to the railway undertaking for a limited period of time, are not reservable.
-The maximum occupancy time for this type of track is given in appendix F.1.
+Process tracks, which are accessible to the railway undertaking for a limited occupation time, are not reservable.
+Appendix F.1 specifies the maximum occupancy time (in hours) for this track type.

-Infrabel offers railway undertakings the opportunity to submit their comments on the list F.1, and in particular on the status granted to yard tracks, in collective or bilateral discussions between Infrabel and the railway undertakings..
-If possible, Infrabel will adjust the status of the tracks or the maximum duration of the occupancy of the "process tracks" and will inform the railway undertakings as soon as possible by e-mail and on its website..
+Infrabel offers railway undertakings the opportunity to submit their comments on the list F.1, and in particular on the status granted to yard tracks, in collective or bilateral discussions between Infrabel and the railway undertakings.
+If possible, Infrabel will adjust the status of the tracks or the maximum duration of the occupancy of the "process tracks" and will inform the railway undertakings as soon as possible by e-mail and on its website.